medic/cht-docs/content/en/apps/tutorials/application-tests.md

 });
 ```

-Sometimes, we [pass other data](https://docs.communityhealthtoolkit.org/apps/guides/tasks/pass-data-to-form/) from a task to the action form using [modifyContent ](https://docs.communityhealthtoolkit.org/apps/guides/tasks/pass-data-to-form/#modifycontent)attribute of a task.
-We can also verify that these data are present in the task.
+You may [pass other data](https://docs.communityhealthtoolkit.org/apps/guides/tasks/pass-data-to-form/) from a task to the action form using [modifyContent ](https://docs.communityhealthtoolkit.org/apps/guides/tasks/pass-data-to-form/#modifycontent)attribute of a task.
+You can also verify that these data are present in the task.

 ```js